peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

-A string representation of this object.
+A string object.

 ### ToExtendedDecimal

     public PeterO.ExtendedDecimal ToExtendedDecimal();

-Not documented yet.
+Converts this value to an extended decimal.

 <b>Returns:</b>

-An ExtendedDecimal object.
+An extended decimal with the same value as this extended float.

 ### ToPlainString

     public string ToPlainString();

-Converts this value to a string in decimal form, but without exponential notation.
+Converts this value to a string, but without exponential notation.

 <b>Returns:</b>

-A string representation of this object.
+A string object.

 ### ToSingle